unahouExosite/docs/rpc/README.md

         "shares": [],
         // List of resources that are subscribed to this one in the form {Type, RID}
         "subscribers": [],
+        // Numbers for the resource storage retention
+        // Availalbe for dataport, datarule, dispatch only "storage":{
+            "count":0
+           ,"first":0
+           ,"last":0
+           ,"size":0
+        },
         "tagged": [],
         "tags": [],
         "usage": {